chrisglein/chrisglein.github.io/heist/new-rules.md

 # END GAME & SCORING
 - Check your Secret to see if you met the conditions.
 Empty the bag onto the table, as many Secrets care about the contents of the bag at the end of the game.
 If you have met the conditions of your Secret you add that card to your score pile.
 - Tally the points on all cards in your score pile.
-If a Job was completed each Obstacle from that Job is worth 1 additional point.
+If a Job was completed each <span class="obstacle">Obstacle</span> from that Job is worth 1 additional point.

 The player with the most points is the winner.
-If there is a tie the player with the most scored Obstacle cards is the winner.
+If there is a tie the player with the most scored <span class="obstacle">Obstacle</span> cards is the winner.
 If there’s still a tie the players share the victory.